cloud-ark/kubeprovenance/README.md

    This file defines what actions and resources will generate logs.

-   An example of a audit-policy file: reference the docs if you are looking to make one: <br/>
+   reference the docs if you are looking to make one: <br/>
       https://kubernetes.io/docs/tasks/debug-application-cluster/audit/
    For running kubeprovenance to track only a postgres custom resource, audit-policy would look like this:  <br/>
-   Add more rules to the audit-policy to track different or more than one custom resource:
+   Note: Add more rules to the audit-policy to track different or more than one custom resource:

       root@provenance:~# more audit-policy.yaml
       apiVersion: audit.k8s.io/v1beta1